 There were places in the estate we just heard of and never went to.
 These places were out of bounds.
 Not by word of mouth but from belief.
 The belief that getting to those alleys of the estate warranted a beating.
 If you owned a bicycle, it was only wise to cycle around your neighborhood so that if you spot any gang affiliated person or just a whole gang you can quickly and easily dash back home.

 Funny thing about bicycles, they’d never take them forcefully, you’d find yourself giving it to them.
 If you refused to comply, then they’d mark you as you cycled away.
 If you were slow they’d quickly catch up and you’d end up surrendering it still.

 While stealing a bike they’d use the same line over and over again.
 I never knew why and yet the person offering them the ride always knew that it’s the last time that they’d see it.

-They’d always say, “Just give me your bicycle I circle to that vehicle,” while pointing to a nearby packed vehicle.
-You’d give it to them and watch as they’d glide past the vehicle and disappear into a corner as their friends dispersed, while laughing at you.
+They’d always say, “Just give me your bicycle I cycle to that point and back,” while pointing to a nearby packed vehicle.
+You’d hand it over to them and watch as they glide past the vehicle and disappear into the distance while his friends disperse laughing at you.

 Ah growing up.
 So many memories, so much nostalgia, and regrets.
 I wonder what happens to the gang members years later.
 Do they still hang out together?
 Do they form lifelong bonds?
 Do they cross the line one too many times and end up behind bars?
 Do they find the Lord?
 Does education transform them into productive members of society?
 Do they still ride the bike they stole?

 I remember how scared I was of leaving the house because of such stories .
 I think I still am.